ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 .. image:: images/Alertcondition_1.png

-When alert fires, you’ll see the message:
+When alert fires, you'll see the message:

 .. image:: images/Alertcondition_2.png